-- Annual identification of the Top 10 Carbon emitters of the Sub-Fund and engagement. - If applicable, sovereign issuers included in Sub-Fund assets will not be engaged with but issued securities to be acquired by a Sub-Fund are required to have an SRI Rating. - Application of the following sustainable minimum exclusion criteria for direct investments: - securities issued by companies having a severe violation / breach of principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights on the grounds of problematic practices around human rights, labour rights, environment, and corruption, - securities issued by companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus, and nuclear weapons), - securities issued by companies that derive more than 10% of their revenues from weapons, military equipment, and services, - securities issued by companies that derive more than 10% of their revenue from thermal coal extraction - securities issued by utility companies that generate more than 20% of their revenues from coal, - securities issued by companies involved in the production of tobacco, and securities issued by companies involved in the distribution of tobacco with more than 5% of their revenues.
+- Minimum 50% of the weighted average revenue and/or profits (as of today or short to medium term) generated from activities that contribute to one or more SDGs of all companies invested by the Sub-Fund. - Minimum Sustainable Investment share of 50% of Sub-Fund's assets. - For at least 80% of the holdings in the Sub-Fund, securities issuer shall have a share of a minimum of 20% Sustainable Investments, for the remaining 20% of the holdings in the Sub-Fund each securities issuer shall have a share of a minimum of at least 5% Sustainable Investment.
+Cash and derivatives are excluded from these thresholds. - Application of the following sustainable minimum exclusion criteria for direct investments: - securities issued by companies having a severe violation / breach of principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights on the grounds of problematic practices around human rights, labour rights, environment, and corruption issues, - securities issued by companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus, and nuclear weapons), - securities issued by companies that derive more than 10% of their revenues from weapons, military equipment, and services, - securities issued by companies that derive more than 10% of their revenue from thermal coal extraction, - securities issued by utility companies that generate more than 20% of their revenues from coal, - securities issued by companies involved in the production of tobacco, and securities issued by companies involved in the distribution of tobacco with more than 5% of their revenues.